hazelcast/hazelcast/docs/design/jet/024-non-corruptible-snapshots.md

 ## Current snapshotting algorithm

 Jet uses [2-phase snapshot algorithm](https://hazelcast.com/blog/transactional-connectors-in-hazelcast-jet/)
-which from the point of view of snapshot data consistency can be summarized as follows.
+which can be summarised as follows from the point of view of snapshot data consistency.

 ### Snapshot taking procedure